Vol. 04 · Issue 14 · APR 2026

 Practical Workflow Tips

 1. Start with models when building a new preset.
 The ability to tweak every parameter makes models faster for dialing in a starting point.
-Once you've found a tone you like, consider capturing a real amp to match it — or just keep the model.
+Once you've found a tone you like, consider capturing a real amp to match it, or just keep the model if it's working.

 2. Capture at performance volume.
 An amp sounds different at bedroom volume vs stage volume.
-If you're capturing your own amp, capture it at the volume you'll actually use it.
+If you're capturing your own amp, capture it at the volume you'll actually perform at.
+The dynamic response changes with output level.

-3. A/B captures against models regularly.
+3. Compare captures against models regularly.
 Sometimes the model sounds just as good (or better) than the capture you downloaded.
-Don't assume a capture is automatically more "real."
+Don't assume a capture is automatically more accurate.
+Test it.

 4. Name and organize your captures.
-Once you accumulate 50+ captures on the unit, finding the right one becomes a chore.
+Once you accumulate 50+ captures on the unit, finding the right one becomes a search problem.
 Use clear naming conventions: "Marshall Plexi Gain6 SM57" is more useful than "My Fav Tone 3."

 5. Use the QC's capture refinement feature.
-When making your own captures, the refinement step improves accuracy — don't skip it.
+When making your own captures, the refinement step improves accuracy by running additional training passes on the neural network.
+Don't skip it.